tech-acs/pmd-docs/docs/how-to-access.md

 ### STEP 1

 - Enter the URL into your browser’s address bar.
 This will direct you to the main landing page of the application, as illustrated below.

 ![PMD Landing Page](../static/img/pmd-landing-page.png)

 ### STEP 2

-- To login, please click on either the `Login` or `Get Started` button displayed on the above-mentioned landing page.
+- To login, please click on either the `Login` or `Get Started` buttons displayed on the above-mentioned landing page.
 This action will lead you to a new screen where you’ll be prompted to enter your login credentials.

 ![PMD Login Page](../static/img/pmd-login-page.png)